A diagrammatic approach to reflection functors: Monoidality

 Case 1. $j = i$.
 Consider the following diagram:

-We need to prove that the red face is commutative.
-It is easy to see that all the side faces except the red one are commutative (there are nine such faces).
-Hence, it suffices to prove the top and bottom faces are commutative.
+We need to prove that the thick face commutes.
+It is easy to see that all the side faces except the thick one are commutative (there are nine such faces).
+Hence, it suffices to prove the top and bottom faces commute.

 In order to prove the commutativity of the top face, consider the following diagram: